superbignut/Fluid-Engine/README.md

     Therefore, the only difference between 2-D and 3-D is that we have 4 parameters $(t_1,t_2,t_3,t_4)$ in 2-D space while 6 paramters $(t_1,t_2,t_3,t_4,t_5,t_6)$ in 3-D space.
 + ### Quaternion and 3-D Rotation Matrix
+    In $R^3$, a proper rotation by angle $\theta$ around the axis $\vec{u}$ can be written concisely as :[^3]
     $$\vec{v'} = cos\theta \cdot\vec{v} + (1-cos\theta)(\vec{u}\cdot\vec{v})\vec{u}+sin\theta\cdot(\vec{u}\times\vec{v})$$

+    The representations of rotations by quaternions are more compact than the representations by matrices.
+In addition, unlike Euler angles, they are not susceptible to "gimbal lock".[^4]
     $$v'  = q v q^* = qvq^{-1} \qquad v=（0, \vec{v}） \qquad q=(cos( \frac{1}{2} \theta),sin( \frac{1}{2} \theta) \vec{u})$$

     If you are new to quaternion, this [Quaternion Introduction](https://github.com/Krasjet/quaternion) is all you needed.